 Do you know there are exercises you can do at your desk?

-Substitute healthier activities such as taking the stairs instead of the elevator, parking your car at the back of the lot, using the restroom furthest from your desk, walking to your colleagues office to speak directly instead of sending email, will all add lots of footsteps to your day — and you can them with the same Polar fitness tracker that I use!
+Substitute healthier activities such as taking the stairs instead of the elevator, parking your car at the back of the lot, using the restroom furthest from your desk, walking to your colleagues office to speak directly instead of sending email, will all add lots of footsteps to your day — and you can track them with the same Polar fitness tracker that I use, or whatever brand tickles your fancy!

 My best advice is that you switch to this healthier lunchtime habit just as I did many years ago: Instead of working through lunch/eating at your desk, you go for a brisk walk or use the corporate gym at lunchtime.
 This healthier habit can have a massive impact on your overall health in both body and mind as stress-reduction is vital to preventing disease.
 And its really not that hard of a routine to stick to once you are habituated to it.